-At NYU Prague you will be guided in that exploration by a stellar faculty, including some of the architects of the new society—former dissidents and leaders of the anti-communist revolution, current and former leaders of government, the media, and the arts in addition to some of the finest journalists in the Czech Republic today.
+You will be taught by some of the architects of the new society—former dissidents and leaders of the anti-communist revolution, leaders of government, the media, and the arts - plus some of the finest journalists in the Czech Republic.

 With guest lectures by foreign news correspondents and opportunities for students to investigate and report on local music, visual arts, and literature, the broad range of course offerings expands students’ knowledge and experience in global communication.
 Learning continues outside of the classroom through internships with newspaper associations, NGOs, and media institutions.
 A comprehensive journalism program is also a prominent part of the curriculum, and students are encouraged to supplement their major-specific studies with course work that hones their writing and international reporting skills.